 Welcome offers vary by game since Triumph is an infrastructure layer, not a single-branded lobby.
 Expect small first-deposit matches (commonly in the $5-$10 range) at the individual game level.

 Triumph’s catalog is developer-driven and growing: arcade, casual, puzzle, card, and skill titles from indie studios.
-The library is smaller than Skillz or Pocket7Games but is curated, and Triumph Arcade is the single-entry point for users who want to browse.
+The library is smaller than Skillz or Pocket7Games but is curated, and Triumph Arcade is the single-entry point for players who want to browse.

 Apple Pay, PayPal, and standard cards.
 The SDK handles KYC and payouts centrally so individual developers do not touch financial rails.